-Waste is a symbol of inefficiency in modern society and represents misallocated resources.
 This paper outlines an on-going interdisciplinary research project entitled “Integrated ETWW demand forecasting and scenario planning for low-carbon precincts” and reports on first findings and a literature review.

 Cities experience the effect of extra heat compared to their rural surroundings.
 This phenomenon is known as the Urban Heat Island (UHI) effect.
 Urban geometry, land cover, landscape and metabolism have been cited as the main contributors to the UHI effect.
 This paper compares the UHI mitigation strategies of the contemporary development of Dubai Marina (United Arab Emirates) with historical cities of Sana’a (Yemen) and Bushehr (Iran).